Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Conclusion

 We envision that the framework introduced in this work will provide a foundation for extending quantitative information-theoretic tools to other core components of mechanical intelligence beyond the sensing problems considered here.
-A natural next step is to apply the same formalism to other components of mechanical intelligence.
 In brief, mechanical intelligence arises from the coordinated interaction of sensing, memory, and actuation, all of which can be viewed through the lens of information encoding, transformation, and utilization.
-Mechanical memory has been realized through mechanisms such as multistability \citep{jiao2023mechanical, yang2024mechanical}, path dependence \citep{teunisse2025transition}, and non-reciprocal behavior \citep{shaat2023chiral, yuan2025machine}, motivating extensions of the present framework to quantify information retention and transformation in material response.
-Similarly, while stimuli-responsive materials have demonstrated a wide range of mechanically embodied functions \citep{xia2022responsive}, these behaviors are typically evaluated in task-specific terms.
-As such, extending our current framework to memory, actuation and task execution would enable systematic comparison across systems and objectives.
+Because this perspective requires only a joint distribution over an input and an output, and does not rely on linearity or static equilibrium, the framework established for sensing extends directly to memory and actuation, enabling systematic and quantifiable comparisons across systems and objectives.
+Mechanical memory has been realized through mechanisms such as multistability~\citep{jiao2023mechanical, yang2024mechanical}, path dependence~\citep{teunisse2025transition}, and non-reciprocal behavior~\citep{shaat2023chiral, yuan2025machine}.
+Within our framework, these correspond to taking the input to be a loading history and the output to be the state measured after the load has been removed.
+For example, in a multistable structure, the output is the final stable state, so the mutual information between loading and configuration is a function of the number of distinguishable stable states.
+In a path-dependent solid, the output is the residual strain field, while a purely elastic body returns to its reference configuration so that the retained information vanishes, consistent with it being memoryless.
+Similarly, while stimuli-responsive materials have demonstrated a wide range of mechanically embodied functions~\citep{xia2022responsive}, these behaviors are typically evaluated in task-specific terms.
+Specifically, for actuation, the input is a control signal and the output is the achieved configuration, such as the tip position of an actuator.
+Using our proposed framework, mutual information then measures the relationship between the actuation and the resulting configuration.
+Because mutual information depends only on the joint distribution of inputs and outputs and not necessarily on a one-to-one mapping between them, it still applies when a single input can produce several configurations, or several inputs the same configuration.
 Future work will focus on leveraging information theory as a unifying quantitative language for integrating sensing, memory, and actuation, thus advancing a principled foundation for mechanical intelligence.

 Concurrently, designing these systems will require robust computational tools, and we anticipate that a combination of topology optimization \citep{jia2024fenitop, sigmund200199} and data-driven methods \citep{hamdi2026towards, mohammadzadeh2023investigating, nguyen2024segmenting} will be essential for the exploration and optimization of mechanically intelligent systems.
 Finally, beyond engineered materials, this framework may also be adapted to study how mechanical information flows in biological systems during processes such as wound healing \citep{das2021extracellular}, growth and remodeling \citep{ambrosi2011perspectives, depalma2024matrix}, and cell–cell communication \citep{humphries2017mechanical, mann2019force}.
 As such, to ensure reproducibility and enable future extensions of this framework, we release the code used to reproduce all results in this work on GitHub under an open-source license.